mikethefifth/jamf_connect_pam/README.md

 ```

 You will notice the `mechanisms` key.
 Currently, it is set to `AuthUINoCache`.
 If you would like Jamf Connect to not prompt the user for authentication for as long as the Okta Token length is set, change this to `AuthUI`.
-###### Currently this feature does not work as intended, and JAMF has been notified.
+###### Currently this feature does not work as intended, and Jamf has been notified.
 No Estimate can be provided at this time for when it will be fixed. ######

 To be able to use the PAM Module for Authentication we need to do the following steps:
 1. Make a backup of the sudosaml file to use to overwrite the local authentication calls
 2. Determine with authorizationdb calls you want to use Jamf Connect for
 3. Backup the authorizationdb file you are about to overwrite with Jamf Connect
-4. Replace local authentication rule with the jamf connect rule
+4. Replace local authentication rule with the Jamf Connect rule

 ### Make a backup of the sudosaml file to use to overwrite the local authentication calls###
 To make a backup of the sudosaml file we need to use the security tool.
 First you should go to a directory that you want to work out of.
 Once there, you can run this command to make a backup:
 `security authorizationdb read com.jamf.connect.sudosaml > sudosaml.org`

 You now have a backup of the Jamf Connect mechanism for authentication.